dgstjohn/readme-generator/README.md

   ## Usage

-  This is run from the command line without a front end.
+  This is entirely at the command line with no front end.

   ## Contributing

-  I am the sole author of this project.
+  I am the sole author.

   ## Tests